 Line a 10" x 10" pan with parchment paper extending over edges of pan.
 This allows for easy removal of the candy after it cools.
 Alternatively use a quarter-sheet pan and line with a heat-resistant silicone mat or parchment paper.
 Lightly spray with cooking oil.

-Place eggs whites and salt in the bowl of a stand mixer fitted with the whisk attachment.
-Begin whipping egg whites until they reach stiff, glossy peaks.
-Turn off mixer.
+Place the egg whites and salt into the bowl of a stand mixer fitted with the whisk attachment.
+Whip on medium-high speed until the egg whites form stiff, glossy peaks.
+Once they’re ready, turn off the mixer but leave the bowl in place.

 Place sugar, corn syrup and water in a 3-quart saucepan.
 Stir to combine.